Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 The Nespresso machine forces the heated water from the reservoir into the machine via a pump.
 The machine pierces three tiny holes in the top of the pod, so the water can drip through the pod and mix with the ground coffee inside.

-The water is forced through the pod at 19 bars of pressure via an ultra-thin tube.
+The water is forced through the pod at 19 bars of pressure via a thin tube.
 Brewed coffee comes out on the other end of the coffee capsules into your cup.
 Nespresso pods have a filter inside that ensures no coffee grounds get into your cup.

 Once the coffee has been extracted, the machine forces air through the pipes to make sure there’s no more coffee left.
 Once this is done, the Nespresso machine is immediately ready to brew another cup of coffee without any leftover ground coffee from the previous cup.